Punctuation Tips for Your Resume

 Period

-Should you use periods in a resume?
+Should you use resume periods?
 It is surprising how a simple period often gets misused on resumes.
 The top 3 period errors made on resumes include:

 • Two spaces after a period

-• Using a period at the end of each line (and especially when the line has the phrase, not sentence)
+• Using a period at the end of each line (and especially when the line has the phrase, not the full sentence)

 • Omitting a space after a period.